nRF24/CircuitPython_nRF24L01/README.rst

 Features currently unsupported
 -------------------------------

 * as of yet, no [intended] implementation for Multiceiver mode (up to 6 TX nRF24L01 "talking" to 1 RX nRF24L01 simultaneously).
-Although this might be acheived easily using the "automatic retry delay" (:py:attr:`~circuitpython_nrf24l01.RF24.ard`) and "automatic retry count" (:py:attr:`~circuitpython_nrf24l01.RF24.arc`) attributes set accordingly (varyingly high -- this has not been tested).
+Although this might be acheived easily using the "automatic retry delay" (`ard`) and "automatic retry count" (`arc`) attributes set accordingly (varyingly high -- this has not been tested).

 Dependencies
 =============